-Services that are covered for you What you must pay when you get these services with our transportation vendor and schedule rides online at medicaltrip.net or via their mobile app.
+Services that are covered for you What you must pay when you get these services 1-877-930-1477 (TTY 711), Monday through Friday, 5:00 a.m. to 6:00 p.m.
+You may also create an account with our transportation vendor and schedule rides online at medicaltrip.net or via their mobile app.
 If you need to use non-emergency medical transportation (wheelchair van or gurney van) because you physically or medically are not able to get your medical appointment by non-medical transportation (rideshare, taxi, or private transportation), please call 1-833-226-6760 (TTY 711), Monday through Friday, 9:00 a.m. to 5:00 p.m.
 Call at least three business days before your appointment or as soon as you can when you have an urgent appointment.
-Please have all of the following when you call: • Your Kaiser Permanente ID card. • The date and time of your medical appointments. • The address of where you need to be picked up and the address of where you are going.
+Please have all of the following when you call: Your Kaiser Permanente ID card.
+The date and time of your medical appointments.
+The address of where you need to be picked up and the address of where you are going.
 If you will need a return trip.
 If someone will be traveling with you (for example, a parent/legal guardian or caregiver).
 Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then our plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out-of-network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost- \$0
+Examples of urgently needed services that the plan must cover out-of-network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is Office visits • \$0 Emergency Department visits • \$50 per visit.